dyrdadev/singleton-mono-behaviour/README.md

 > Another Singleton ```MonoBehaviour``` implementation for Unity.

 > 🧪 **EXPERIMENTAL** This project is experimental.
-It is still under development.
-It may be unstable.
-It is not optimized and largely untested .
+It is still under development, so it may be unstable.
+It is not optimized and is largely untested .
 Do **not** use this project in critical projects.

-This package for Unity provides an implementation of the Singleton pattern for ```MonoBehaviour``` instances.
+This Unity package provides an implementation of the Singleton pattern for ```MonoBehaviour``` instances.
 The package introduces the ```SingletonMonoBehaviour``` class.
 With this class, we can create concrete ```MonoBehaviour``` components that can be added to game objects in the scene and behave in the same way as classic ```MonoBehaviour``` components – just as a singleton.

-The class implements the most common features described for ```MonoBehaviour``` singletons, such as persistence, handling of multiple instances, and performance optimizations.
+The class implements the most common features described for ```MonoBehaviour``` Singletons, such as persistence, handling of multiple instances, and performance optimizations.
 Check out the [Features](#features) section for a complete overview of the features.

-> 💭 **A short comment of Daniel on the Singleton pattern:** At this point we do not want to enter the discussion about whether the Singleton pattern is good or bad.
+> 💭 **A short comment of Daniel on the Singleton pattern:** At this point, we do not want to enter the discussion about whether the Singleton pattern is good or bad.
 Whether it is more good than bad, or vice versa, depends on the concrete use case.
 This should be evaluated on a case-by-case basis.
 So don't get discouraged if somebody says that Singleton is an antipattern.
 In this radical statement, I do not think this is true.
 I know many situations in which a Singleton offers a beautiful solution.
 At the same time, however, it is true that one can easily drift into a suboptimal code structure.
 So use the pattern very consciously and be aware of the consequences.
 Be fully aware of what you are doing.
 If you are unsure, a singleton is likely to lead to suboptimal code.
 If you are looking for a good alternative to Singletons, **"Dependency Injection"** seems to be a good approach.
 There are some solutions of "Dependency Injection" available for Unity.

 If you want to read more about the singleton pattern, check out [Game Programming Patterns - Singleton](http://gameprogrammingpatterns.com/singleton.html) by Robert Nystrom.